Punch-Drunk Love poster

 The inciting incident occurs at 12 minutes when Lena Leonard appears at Barry's warehouse, sent by his sister Elizabeth.
 This meeting disrupts his isolated existence as she shows immediate, genuine interest in him despite his strangeness..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Barry makes the active choice to follow Lena to Hawaii, booking a ticket with his pudding miles.
+This illustrates the protagonist's commitment to Barry makes the active choice to follow Lena to Hawaii, booking a ticket with his pudding miles.
 He commits to pursuing this relationship despite his fear and the chaos of the extortion threatening him., moving from reaction to action.

 The Collapse moment at 71 minutes (74% through) represents the emotional nadir.
 Here, Lena discovers the truth about the phone sex line and confronts Barry.
 The relationship appears dead as his shame is exposed.
-Barry faces losing the one person who accepted him, the death of hope for connection and love., indicates the protagonist at their lowest point.
+Barry faces losing the one person who accepted him, the death of hope for connection and love., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 77 minutes initiates the final act resolution at 80% of the runtime.
 Barry synthesizes his rage (old skill) with his newfound love (Mirror World lesson) and decides to confront Dean Trumbell directly.
 He tells Lena "I have a love in my life that makes me stronger than anything you can imagine" and sets out to end the threat., demonstrating the transformation achieved throughout the journey.